Welcome to my homepage

 • Development of fiber-based optical parametric amplifiers and Raman fiber lasers for optical telecommunications,

-Most of these works are carried out with a number of industrial and academic collaborators in France and abroad (for details, See my collaborators' list).
-Our research projects have been funded by many grants from several national and European agencies (for details, See my grants' list).
+Most of this work is conducted in collaboration with industrial and academic partners in France and abroad (for details, See my collaborators' list).
+My research projects are funded by many grants from several national and European agencies (for details, See my grants' list).

-I am a senior member of The Optical Society of America (now OPTICA), member of the IEEE Society, of the French Society of Optics (SFO), and of the European Optical Society (EOS).
+I am a Senior member of The Optical Society of America (now OPTICA), member of the international society for Optics and Photonics (SPIE), of the IEEE Photonics Society, of the French Society of Optics (SFO), and of the European Optical Society (EOS).
 In 2012, I received the Fabry-de-Gramont Award from the SFO for my scientific achievements in the field of nonlinear photonics.
+In 2024, I was elected Fellow Member of the OPTICA society.

 As a scientist who plies my trade to photonics research and innovation, I never cease to be inspired by the exceptional creativity of great physicists of the past whose ideas were unremittingly brilliant.
 I have been fascinated by laser and optical science since an early age and I haven't looked back since !